Kristixxg/read-me-generator/project1test.md

   HTML,CSS,Javascript,Node.Js

 ## Tests
-  None
+  Nothing

 ## Questions
-  If you have any questions, don't hesitate to send an email to: kristy-guo@fake.com
+  If you have any questions, don't hesitate to send an email to: kristy@fake.com

   GitHub profile: https://github.com/kristixxg